This disease can be crippling, especially in medium and large dogs like Labrador Retrievers.

 The fact that CHD is not caused by one single defective gene makes it difficult to accurately trace the path of inheritance.

-What we do know, is that if we breed from a dog with poor hips then the puppies that result are more likely to develop poor hips themselves, than if we breed from dogs with good hips.
+What we do know, is that if we breed from a dog with poor hips then the puppies that result are more likely to develop poor hips themselves.

 The hip sockets the puppy with CHD is born with, in most cases look similar to the hip sockets of healthy puppies.
 But the hips of puppies who inherit the CHD genes do not grow normally.